Vmlweb/Dingle-Validator/README.md

 ## Custom Errors

-To return a custom error message when validation has failed you must pass it into the function like so:
+To return a custom error you must pass it into the function like so:

 ```javascript
 exports.params.email = {